-Short term assistance can be provided by the Salvation Army in Columbus Ohio as well as Franklin County for everything from rent to heating bills or employment needs.
+Short term assistance can be provided by the Salvation Army in Columbus Ohio as well as Franklin County for everything from rent to heating bills to employment needs.
 While this financial assistance is being administered, case managers will work with clients to address the causes of poverty and help people gain self-sufficiency.

 While the mid to long term objective is to help low income families escape poverty permanently, many people need to address an immediate crisis first, so the Salvation Army provides the following basic needs.
 This can include free furniture, clothing, food (such as hot meal programs, Choice Food Pantries, food for the elderly), Jackets for Jackets (which is free coats for adults and children), and also utility bill or rent assistance.
 There are also the free holiday programs raging from free Angel Tree Christmas toys to Thanksgiving turkeys or Easter baskets.

 Shut off prevention for utility assistance, including electric, cooling, gas, and heating bills is offered.
 The Columbus Ohio Salvation Army has developed a partnership with AEP, Dollar Energy, and the Neighbor to Neighbor program.
 When combined, these resources are able to assist thousands of low income families and individuals with payment of their monthly electric bills.

 Most of the funding, and priority, is given to people to help them avoid a shut-off of their service, fill up a heating oil tank in the winter, or to restore electric service.
 The program runs year round, and can even help with paying cooling and air conditioning expenses during the summer.
 Read more on Ohio utility assistance.

 Customers who have a termination notice or who have had their utilities disconnected, and who also have an income that is at or below 200% of the federal government poverty level may apply for help.
 All people applying must have paid at least $150 towards their utility bill within the last 90 days as well, so applicants need to have made an effort.